Advent: Significance

-For Western Christians of the Catholic and Lutheran traditions, Advent signifies preparation for a threefold coming of Christ: firstly in the Incarnation at Bethlehem, then in a perpetual sacramental presence in the Eucharist, and thirdly at his Second Coming and final judgement.
+For Western Christians of the Catholic, Lutheran and Anglican traditions, Advent signifies preparation for a threefold coming of Christ: firstly in the Incarnation at Bethlehem, then in a perpetual sacramental presence in the Eucharist, and thirdly at his Second Coming and final judgement.
+Furthermore, Advent is a time to focus on his present coming to mankind in the Word and Sacraments.

 History

 It is not known when the period of preparation for Christmas that is now called Advent began, though it was certainly in existence from about 480; the novelty introduced by the Council of Tours of 567 was to order monks to fast every day in the month of December until Christmas.
 According to J. Neil Alexander, it is "impossible to claim with confidence a credible explanation of the origin of Advent".

 Associated with Advent as a time of penitence was a period of fasting, known also as St Martin's Lent or the Nativity Fast.
 According to Saint Gregory of Tours the celebration of Advent began in the fifth century when the Bishop Perpetuus directed that starting with the St. Martin's Day on 11 November until Christmas, one fasts three times per week; this is why Advent was sometimes also named "Lent of St. Martin".
 This practice remained limited to the diocese of Tours until the sixth century.

 The Council of Macon held in 581 adopted the practice in Tours.
 Soon all France observed three days of fasting a week from the feast of Saint Martin until Christmas.
 The most devout worshipers in some countries exceeded the requirements adopted by the council, and fasted every day of Advent.

 The first clear references in the Western Church to Advent occur in the Gelasian Sacramentary, which provides Advent Collects, Epistles, and Gospels for the five Sundays preceding Christmas and for the corresponding Wednesdays and Fridays.
 The homilies of Gregory the Great in the late sixth century showed four weeks to the liturgical season of Advent, but without the observance of a fast.
 Under Charlemagne in the ninth century, writings claim that the fast was still widely observed.

-In the thirteenth century, the fast of Advent was not commonly practised although, according to Durand of Mende, fasting was still generally observed.
+In the 13th century, the fast of Advent was not commonly practised although, according to Durand of Mende, fasting was still generally observed.
 As quoted in the bull of canonisation of St. Louis, the zeal with which he observed this fast was no longer a custom observed by Christians of great piety.
 It was then limited to the period from the feast of Saint Andrew until Christmas Day, since the solemnity of this apostle was more universal than that of St. Martin.